trvrb/dynamics-practical/README.md

 **Open BEAST.**

-**Click on 'Choose File...' and select 'pandemic_skyline.xml'.**
+**Click on 'Choose File...' and select `pandemic_skyline.xml`.**

 By default, BEAST will have 'Allow overwriting of log files' turned off, so that you can't accidentally overwrite a previous run's output.
-However, you'll often need to check this box to allow overwriting when there are previous log files in the same directory that should be overwritten.
+However, you'll often need to check this box when there are previous log files in the same directory that should be overwritten.

 ![beast_skyline](images/beast_skyline.png)

-Also, BEAGLE is turned off by default.
+BEAGLE is turned off by default.
 BEAGLE is an additional Java library that contains high-performance code to compute evolutionary likelihoods on phylogenetic trees.
 Most of the BEAST analyses will work on the built-in BEAST engine.
 However, some of the newer analyses will require BEAGLE.